 Mai Thon & Nai Yang

 If you’ve booked into a hotel at these resorts and then plan some day trip diving you’re probably going to regret it, you couldn’t of got further away from the boat departure point if you tried.
 It’s at least an hours journey in a taxi and will set you back THB 1,800 – almost half the cost of the day trip itself.
 On the other hand if you’re going on a Similan Island liveaboard then it’s a pretty decent choice, you’ll be the last to be picked up and first to be dropped off.
 It’s just over an hour journey from where most of the liveaboards depart.

-*Transfer to boat pier for diving: Forever (an arm and a leg)
+*Transfer to boat pier for diving: Forever (Price an arm and a leg)

-Well that covers many of the main tourist resorts on the island, there are others and if you would like advice on these or any of the above then please don’t hesitate to contact our team at email@example.com
+Well that covers many of the main tourist resorts on the island.
+There are others such as Bang Tao, Surin and Cape Panwa.
+If you would like advice on these or any of the above then please don’t hesitate to contact our team at email@example.com

 Posted in Phuket Sights & Fun on .